hanoixan/Smashing/README.md

 To manually install from source, place the files under /src into a .zip, and install this archive as an addon in Blender.

+## Video Tutorials

+Here's [a very short video tutorial I made](https://youtu.be/PhRC4-1EfI0) on using Smashing.

+Too short?
+If you make a good tutorial, I'll post it here and give you credit.

 ## Usage

 Once installed, Smashing can be invoked as follows: